unibas-marcelluethi/probabilistic-fitting-course/src/pages/week4/simple-strategies.md

 # Simple sampling strategies for shape model fitting

 In this article we discuss two simple strategies for designing sampling chains using the Metropolis-Hastings algorithm.
-The first ones is the use of mixture proposals, and the second one is running several chains in sequences.
+The first ones is the use of mixture proposals, and the second one is running several chains in sequence.

 ### Mixture proposal and block-wise sampling